 ISFPs should try to be more consistent and predictable around INTJs.

-INTJs and ISFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ISFP types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ISFPs by offering affirmation for their contributions to the team.